-Art-Connect: Art-Connect: Led by Professor Julie McCann of Imperial College London and in partnership with The Tate Group, this demonstrator will aim to take the steps towards the miniaturisation of sensors to so-called Smart Dust devices and evolving a cutting-edge High Value Asset Tracking system.
-The goal will be to develop a high standard asset tracking system that can be used to manage works of art by the Tate but ultimately could be applied to global supply chain.
+Art-Connect: Led by Professor Julie McCann of Imperial College London and in partnership with The Tate Group, this demonstrator will aim to take the steps towards evolving a cutting-edge High Value Asset Tracking system.
+The goal will be to take a step towards developing an asset tracking system that can be used to manage works of art by the Tate but ultimately could be applied to a global supply chain.

 MASBI – New PETRAS partner, Newcastle University, has generously made available its Urban Sciences Building to PETRAS.
 The Urban Science’s Building is a £60m Smart Building that is designed to be a living lab for what Smart Buildings of the future will look like.
 Since it’s opening, a year ago, the building has produced more than 100 million observable data interactions but this data is sensitive and so cannot be shared openly.
 The MASBI project will aim to provide an appropriate level of secure access to this data bearing in mind the privacy and ethical concerns of the people who work in the building.